 Filter data at any step in the flow.
 If you want to simply change a specific value, you can select Edit Value to edit the value in-line or replace the value with Null.
 For more information about editing field values, see Edit field values(Link opens in a new window).

 As you work with your data in your flow you might want to remove unwanted fields.
 In the Profile pane or the data grid in any cleaning or action step, select one or more fields and right-click or Ctrl-click (MacOS) and select Remove to remove the selected fields, or select Keep Only (Tableau Prep Builder version 2019.2.2 and later and on the web) to keep only the selected fields and remove all unselected fields.

-Supported in Tableau Prep Builder version 2021.1.4 and later and Tableau Server or Tableau Online starting in version 2021.1.
+Supported in Tableau Prep Builder version 2021.1.4 and later and Tableau Server or Tableau Cloud starting in version 2021.1.

 If you have fields in your flow that don’t need cleaning, but you still want to include them in your flow, you can hide the fields instead of removing them.
 Data for those fields won't be loaded until you either unhide the fields or run your flow to generate your output.

 When you hide fields, a new profile card called Hidden Fields is automatically added to the Profile pane, letting you easily unhide fields from the list as you need them.